Tap to calculate BPM

 Musical Performance & Practice

-- Maintaining consistent tempo during group rehearsals or performances.
+- Maintaining consistent tempo in group rehearsals.

 - Interpreting tempo markings on sheet music.

-Dance, Fitness & Other Fields
+Dance, Fitness & Health

 - Choreographing dance routines to music tempo.